mrsmithgavin/testcafe-exploration/README.md

 ## TODO:
 - Move initial test to use new page framework
-- Think about setting up in CI
+- Issues running on circleci. something is wrong with the test reporter or passing -r xunit:/tmp/test-results/res.xml
 - Think about changing to classes.
 - Write up a doc explaining my choices.
 What I discovered with my approach.

 ## DONE:
 - Add Scripts for different builds.
 Slow feedback and fast feedback
+- Think about setting up in CI.
+Setup

 ## Examples where a class would have been better